dsoageofheroes/soloscuro-archive/docs/dsl-lua-c-interface.md

 The interface between the UI and libds shall consist of Lua objects implemented with C/libds and lua stubs.
 The Lua objects will represent any necessary state needed by the UI (NPC, monster, text, etc...)
 The stubs (functions) will be what is called when the GPL needs to perform an action (like create a narration dialog.)
-This design follows the classic wrapper method used in numerous programs, including Love's wrappers around C.  This should allow for quick implementation, the ability to create mods, and allow us to change the backend in the future.
+This design follows the classic wrapper method used in numerous programs.
+This should allow for quick implementation, the ability to create mods, and allow us to change the backend in the future.

 <table border="1"><tr>